Morgana-S/vinyl-online/README.md

 ## Themes

-Themes within the pathway are expressed as general categories for what exactly the user is doing - Navigaton, Authentication, Engagement and Checkout.
+Themes within the pathway are expressed as general categories for what exactly the user is doing - Navigation, Authentication, Engagement and Checkout.

 ## Epics